Better Deal for Animals

 We are pleased that the Government has now responded, announcing an Animal Welfare (Sentience) Bill in May 2021.
-Over the months ahead we will be working hard to ensure that the bill becomes the gold-standard for animal welfare legislation.
-Our briefing ahead of the second reading of the bill can be found here, and our committee stage briefings are here and here and our report stage briefing is here.
+We are working hard to ensure that the bill becomes the gold-standard for animal welfare legislation.
+Our briefing ahead of the second reading of the bill in the Lords can be found here, our committee stage briefings are here and here and our report stage briefing is here.

 We must speak up for animals who cannot speak up for themselves!

 Show your support on social media for getting a #BetterDealForAnimals

 Membership of Wildlife and Countryside Link is open to national and international voluntary or other non-profit organisations based in England.
 Member organisations must be able to demonstrate an interest in furthering the work of Link, and their aims must include the protection of wildlife, landscape and the quiet enjoyment and appreciation of the countryside.
 Individual members of the public are not eligible to join Link, but may be interested in joining one of Link's member organisations.